pyca/cryptography/docs/x509/reference.rst

         :raises cryptography.x509.UnsupportedGeneralNameType: If an extension
             contains a general name that is not supported.

-        :raises UnicodeError: If an extension contains IDNA encoding that is invalid or not compliant with IDNA 2008.

         .. doctest::

             >>> for ext in cert.extensions: